diaas-calculator/diaas-calculator-angular/src/assets/md/diaas-info_1.0_en.md

   - Difference between the pig digestive system and the human digestive system

   - Difference between each individual digestive system which can vary depending on our genes and our eating habits

+  - Difference between products (varietal difference of the crops/ breed)

 - Parameters that we can control